NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/letter-templates.md

 The recipient's name is always included as the first line of the address.

-For a letter about a child, the first line will include 'Parent or guardian of'.
-Make sure you use the [parent or guardian letter template](#how-to-use-our-letter-template).
+If your letter is about a child, use the [parent or guardian letter template](#how-to-use-our-letter-template).
+This template includes 'Parent or guardian of' in the first line of the address.

 ### NHS logo